PI, Associate professor

 Pejman is a computational biologist with a background primarily in statistical machine learning and Bayesian data modeling.
 His current research interests span over practical and theoretical issues that arise in genomics and personalized medicine, focusing on quantitative analysis of regulatory variation in the genome and its application to rare diseases.

 Pejman joined Scripps Research as a tenure track Assistant Professor in 2018 and was promoted to Associate Professor in 2021.
 He holds a Ph.D. in Computational Biology from ETH Zurich and carried out postdoctoral work at the NY Genome Center and Columbia University from 2015 to 2017.

 Nava joined the lab in 2019 as a postdoctoral research associate.
 She is working on statistical methods for quantifying the effect of genetic variants on gene regulation.
 She is interested in challenging problems that improve human health.
 She received both her PhD and MSc in Computer Engineering from University of Tehran, Iran.

 Daniel joined the lab in 2020 and has a joint position in the Palmer Lab at UC San Diego.
-He is developing methods to characterize expression variation and to identify regulatory variation in outbred rats with applications in psychiatry, as well as tools for extracting biological features from RNA-Seq.
+He is developing methods to identify regulatory variation in outbred rats with applications in psychiatry, as well as tools for extracting biological features from RNA-Seq.
 He did his PhD in Quantitative and Computational Biology at Princeton University with Mona Singh.
 Personal website

 Shiyi joined the lab in 2020 and is a member of Torbett Lab at the University of Washington, Seattle.
 She is a graduate student in the Molecular Medicine and Mechanisms of Disease (M3D) Ph.D.
 Program.
 Her thesis project focuses on sequencing and analyzing HIV RNA present in virions and studying the development of drug resistance mutations in HIV from HIV-infected patient sera isolates.